-Herself director Phyllida Lloyd has told RTÉ Entertainment that her drama, which tells the story of a single mother trying to build her own home, "is a world story".
+Herself director Phyllida Lloyd has told RTÉ Entertainment that the drama, which tells the story of a single mother trying to build her own home, "is a world story".

-Below, she talks to Laura Delaney about the "overwhelming" reaction to the movie in the US, filming in Dublin over five weeks, the importance of gender balance on set, and why the film's themes of homelessness and domestic abuse are more relevant than ever before.
+Below, Lloyd talks to Laura Delaney about the "overwhelming" reaction to the movie in the US, filming in Dublin over five weeks, the importance of gender balance on set, and why Herself's themes of homelessness and domestic abuse are more relevant than ever before.

 Laura Delaney: Herself received rave reviews at the Sundance Film Festival.
-Were you surprised by how many viewers can identify to the story?
+Were you surprised by how many viewers can identify with the story?

 It's not just a Dublin story - it's a world story.
 The landscape of homelessness everywhere is really devastating.